Lunar lava tube: Proposed exploration

 Several groups have proposed robotic missions to explore lunar and Martian lava tubes.

 The "Moon Diver" mission led by Laura Kerber proposes to send the two-wheeled AXEL extreme-terrain rover developed at NASA-JPL into a lunar pit in order to investigate the history of the lunar mare and flood basalt eruptions.

 In 2019, the European Space Agency launched a campaign through the ESA's Open Space Innovation Platform (OSIP) to evaluate innovative proposals aimed at the exploration, documentation and 3D mapping of volcanic cavities on the Moon.
 Two complementary studies have been selected, the Descent And Exploration in Deep Autonomy of Lava Underground Structures (DAEDALUS) Sphere and the RoboCrane.
 DAEDALUS is a prototype designed by the University of Wurzburg (Germany), the Jacobs University (Germany), the University of Padua (Italy), the INAF-Osservatorio di Padova (Italy) and the VIGEA-Virtual Geographic Agency (Italy).

 This prototype is equipped with several components capable of performing a high-definition 3D mapping during the descent and moving autonomously within a lava tube.
 This system is in fact equipped with LIDAR and stereoscopic cameras to guarantee almost total coverage in order to acquire data in any condition.

 Sites for human habitats

 Lunar lava tubes may potentially serve as enclosures for human habitats.
 Tunnels larger than 300 m in diameter may exist, lying under 40 m or more of basalt, with a stable temperature of -20 C. These natural tunnels provide protection from cosmic radiation, solar radiation, meteorites, micrometeorites, and ejecta from impacts.
 They are insulated from the extreme temperature variations on the lunar surface and could provide a stable environment for inhabitants.

+Lava tubes with a persistent temperature below freezing could act as a cold trap for water molecules, although any such spelean ice is likely to sublimate over geologic time unless the temperature is below 120 K. This is only likely in lava tubes near the lunar polar regions.

 Lunar lava tubes are typically found along the boundaries between lunar mares and highland regions.
 This would give ready access to: elevated regions, for communications; basaltic plains, for landing sites and regolith harvesting; and underground mineral resources.